2capper/upgraded-octo-enigma/replit.md

 - **SMS Communications**: Twilio integration for organization admins to send bulk SMS to coaches.
 - **Smart Concierge SMS Webhook**: Bidirectional SMS system that intelligently responds to inbound texts.
 When coaches text the organization's Twilio number, the system identifies them by phone lookup across coach/manager/assistant fields, auto-replies with a personalized tournament dashboard link (with `?chat=open` for future AI integration), and logs all messages in an admin inbox.
 Unknown numbers receive a configurable fallback message.
 - **Weather Integration**: WeatherAPI.com for dynamic forecasts, player safety alerts, and a dedicated weather dashboard with configurable safety thresholds.
+- **Weather Map Visualization**: Interactive Leaflet-based map displaying weather alerts across all diamond locations with severity-coded markers (red/orange/yellow) and detailed popups.
+Integrated as a tab view in the Weather Dashboard alongside the list view, with shared data and mobile-optimized design.

 ## External Dependencies